jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

      * - word_cloud
        - A specialized problem that produces a graphic from the words that students enter.

   There's been substantial muddling of these types, particularly between sequentials, problemsets, and videosequences.
-In the beginning we only had sequentials, and these ended up being used primarily for two purposes: creating a sequence of lecture videos and exercises for instruction, and creating homework problem sets.
+In the beginning only sequentials were available, and these ended up being used primarily for two purposes: creating a sequence of lecture videos and exercises for instruction, and creating homework problem sets.
 The ``problemset`` and ``videosequence`` types were created with the hope that our system would have a better semantic understanding of what a sequence actually represented, and could at a later point choose to render them differently to the user if it was appropriate.
 Due to a variety of reasons, migration over to this has been spotty.
 They all render the same way at the moment.

 -----------
 module_id
 -----------
   Unique ID for a distinct piece of content in a course, these are recorded as URLs of the form i4x://{org}/{course_num}/{module_type}/{module_name}.
-Having URLs of this form allows us to give content a canonical representation even as we are in a state of transition between backend data stores.
+Having URLs of this form allows us to give content a canonical representation even during a transition between backend data stores.

   As an example, this module_id: